 Delfina’s guess on the number of employees with “real” jobs and skills who hated design and designers at first.
 “They’re getting paid for that?!”

 They are getting paid for that, and that was a long way to say, designers are living proof that no talent is weird, dumb, or lesser-than.
-Don’t let the word talent intimidate you either, replace it with hobby or the activity you like.

 If you have an entrepreneurial spirit, and/or the willingness to learn, and if you want, you can turn your passion into a side hustle, and if you’re lucky, into your main income.